 Do you walk into the kitchen and the chatter turns into complete silence with people scuffling passed you to get out?
 Does Susan (your cubicle mate) roll her eyes every time you speak up in a meeting?
 Do your coworkers sneak off for lunch together (hoping you didn’t notice) because they just don’t want to invite you?

-The best way to turn things around is to identify any behaviours that might be irritating your coworkers.
-And if you can relate to any of the 20 listed below, you’re in need of a complete personality makeover!
+The best way to turn things around is to identify any behaviors that might be irritating your coworkers.
+And if you can relate to any of the reasons listed below, you’re in need of a complete personality makeover!

 Do you think of yourself as someone who knows everything (most likely because you’ve been with the company for a while)?
 Well, it could be that the air of arrogance is grating on your colleagues’ very last nerve.
 People get that you know what you’re doing, but give others a chance to speak, too!

-Every office has the employees that get away with doing the bare minimum (while others keep picking up the slack) just to get a paycheque at the end of the month.
-Instead of clock-watching and counting down the hours until you can go home and binge-watch Stranger Things, start actually pulling your finger out and look for more tasks you can take on that will keep you motivated and productive.
+Every office has the employees that get away with doing the bare minimum (while others keep picking up the slack) just to get a paycheck at the end of the month.
+Instead of clock-watching and counting down the hours until you can go home and binge-watch Stranger Things, stop being a lazy, start pulling your finger out and look for more tasks you can take on that will keep you motivated and productive.

 You had a terrible commute.
 The weather sucks.
 The coffee machine is broken.
-It’s too cold.
+It’s too cold to work.
 It’s too hot.
 Your screen is too bright.
 Jane from Accounting is too nosy… You get the gist.

 While being negative is a bad trait, being super upbeat and positive is just as irritating.
 We get that there’s always a silver lining, but sometimes people just need to be sad or angry, so stop offering words of wisdom and just be a good shoulder to cry on.